School of Paris: Artists Quarter of Safed

-Safed, a city in the mountains of the Galilee and one of the four holy cities of Judaism, was a Centre of École de Paris artists during the mid and late 20th century.
+Safed, a city in the mountains of Galilee and one of the Four Holy Cities of Judaism, was a centre of École de Paris artists during the mid- and late 20th century.
 Artists were attracted there by the romantic and mystical qualities of the Kabbalistic mountain city.
-The artists' quarter founded in 1949 was formed at first by Moshe Castel, Shimshon Holzman, Yitzhak Frenkel and other artists, many of them influenced by or part of the School of Paris.
+The artists' quarter, founded in 1949, was formed at first by Moshe Castel, Shimshon Holzman, Yitzhak Frenkel, and other artists, many of them influenced by, or part of, the School of Paris.
 Though not united by a common artistic trope, it was a clear bastion of École de Paris in the country.

-The painters of the community who were influenced by the Ecole de Paris attempted to express or reflect the mystics of Tzfat.
-Painting with colors that reflect the dynamism and spirituality of the ancient city, painting the fiery or serene sunsets over Mt Meron.
+The painters of the community who were influenced by the Ecole de Paris attempted to express or reflect the mystics of Safed (Hebrew: Tzfat).
+Painting with colours that reflect the dynamism and spirituality of the ancient city, painting the fiery or serene sunsets over Mount Meron.
 Marc Chagall would walk the streets and paint portraits of religious children.
 Several of these artists would commute between Safed and Paris.

 Musicians

 In the same period, the School of Paris name was also extended to an informal association of classical composers, émigrés from Central and Eastern Europe to who met at the Café Du Dôme in Montparnasse.
-They included Alexandre Tansman, Alexander Tcherepnin, Bohuslav Martinů and Tibor Harsányi.
-Unlike Les Six, another group of Montparnasse musicians at this time, the musical school of Paris was a loosely-knit group that did not adhere to any particular stylistic orientation.
+They included Alexandre Tansman, Alexander Tcherepnin, Bohuslav Martinů, and Tibor Harsányi.
+Unlike Les Six, another group of Montparnasse musicians at this time, the musical School of Paris was a loosely-knit group that did not adhere to any particular stylistic orientation.